 After the 13th century, the decline of Southeast Asian civilization followed that of India, when the Indian coast and interior fell under attack from the Mughals and other Mohammedan tribes, who then made their way through the trade routes all the way to Malaysia and Indonesia, where a slow, creeping islamization progressively destroyed the native kingdoms that had flourished for fifteen centuries.

-Later, Southeast Asia was dismembered into British colonies: Myanmar and Malaysia; French: the Indochinese states of Cambodia, Laos and Vietnam; Dutch: Indonesia; and Spanish: the Philippines (which was later to become a US colony).
-In this process, the cultures of Southeast Asia were totally obscured by these new colonial dominions.
+Later, Southeast Asia was dismembered into colonies of the British, French, Dutch and Spanish.
+In this process, the cultures of Southeast Asia were totally obscured by the new colonial dominions.